zhenni/Paper-Reading/old-notes/deep_hashing.md

 - **(CNNH) Supervised Hashing via Image Representation Learning** [[paper](http://ss.sysu.edu.cn/%7Epy/papers/AAAI-CNNH.pdf)][[code](http://ss.sysu.edu.cn/%7Epy/CNNH/cnnh.html)][[slide](http://ss.sysu.edu.cn/%7Epy/CNNH-slides.pdf)]
   Rongkai Xia, Yan Pan, Hanjiang Lai, Cong Liu, and Shuicheng Yan.
 [AAAI], 2014
->1.Given the pairwise similarity matrix $$S$$ over training images, they use a scalable coordinate descent method to decompose $$S$$ into a product of $$HH^T$$ where $H$ is a matrix with each of its rows being the approximate hash code associated to a training image.
+>1.Given the pairwise similarity matrix $$S$$ over training images, they use a scalable coordinate descent method to decompose $$S$$ into a product of $$HH^T$$ where $$H$$ is a matrix with each of its rows being the approximate hash code associated to a training image.

  <img src="http://cs.unc.edu/~zhenni/blog/notes/images/CNNH-stage1.png" width = "400" alt="CNNH-stage1" align=center />
->2.In the second stage, the idea is to simultaneously learn a good feature representation for the input images as well as a set of hash functions, via a deep convolutional network tailored to the learned hash codes in $H$ and optionally the discrete class labels of the images.
+>2.In the second stage, the idea is to simultaneously learn a good feature representation for the input images as well as a set of hash functions, via a deep convolutional network tailored to the learned hash codes in $$H$$ and optionally the discrete class labels of the images.
 (Using Alexnet)

  ![CNNH](http://cs.unc.edu/~zhenni/blog/notes/images/CNNH.png)